lowRISC/opentitan/hw/lint/doc/README.md

 In order to build all lint targets and produce a summary report, the `make all` target can be invoked.
 For more detailed information on a particular lint run you can inspect the tool output inside the build folder that is created by FuseSoC.

-Note that all AscentLint targets have a Verilator counterpart that is suffixed with `_vlint` instead of `_lint`.
+Note that all AscentLint targets have a Verilator and Verible counterparts that are suffixed with `_vlint` and `_slint`, respectively.
-This enables designers without access to AscentLint to iterate with an open-source tool before making their first Pull Request.
+This enables designers without access to AscentLint to iterate with open-source tools before making their first Pull Request.

 For batch regressions we have integrated this flow into the `dvsim` tool, which can be invoked as follows from the root of the project repository:
 ```